blackchip-org/zc/README.md

 - *value*: Starts with a numeric character, a decimal point, or a `+` or `-` sign.
 Values are placed onto the stack.
-- *operation*: Invokes a function with the given name.
+- *function*: Invokes a function with the given name.
 Parameters are consumed from the stack and results are placed on the stack.

-If `2 3 a` is entered at the prompt, the values of `2` and `3` are placed on the stack, the `a` operation (for addition) is executed, the values are consumed and the result `5` is placed on the stack.
+If `2 3 a` is entered at the prompt, the values of `2` and `3` are placed on the stack, the `a` function (for addition) is executed, the values are consumed and the result `5` is placed on the stack.

 Examples of calculator use will be presented in a table such as: